EuroSim Returns Home

 The program has since evolved into EuroSim — an international, intercollegiate simulation of the European Union that annually brings together more than 200 faculty and students from universities in the United States and Europe to engage in a simulated debate of real-world public policy.
 It is the largest and longest-running European policy simulation in the world.

 The location of the annual conference rotates among American and European host institutions.
-This year’s conference was held March 30 through April 2 at The College at Brockport, its site of origin and the only public school in New York affiliated with EuroSim, honoring the program’s 30th anniversary.
+This year’s conference was held March 30 through April 2 at SUNY Brockport, its site of origin and the only public school in New York affiliated with EuroSim, honoring the program’s 30th anniversary.

 Each student representative is assigned an alter ego to represent, which requires them to conduct varying levels of research depending on the statures of their roles.